-Access to participating eye care providers (CA and CO only)
+Access to participating eye health care providers (select health care providers in CA only)

 Access to participating chiropractor (WA only)